 - Convert them to your paying customers.

-A lot of people find this very problematic topic.
+A lot of people find this a very problematic topic.

-“Is it legal?”, they’re asking me.
+“Is it legal?” they ask me.
 Of course, it is!
-There’s nothing bad.
-They are your competition, and it’s your duty to learn bad and good things from them.
+There’s nothing terrible about this way of observing your competition.
+They are your competition, and you have to learn bad and good things from them.

-Before you even start monitoring and spying on your competitors, first you need to know who are they, right?
+First things first, before you even start monitoring and „spying“ on your competitors, you need to know who they are.

-Probably, when you already are reading this article, you know who they are.
-But there are huge chances that you missed someone very important.
+While reading this article, you probably already know who your competition is.
+But there are huge chances that you missed someone significant.

-When I and my friends started my first business, I developed a platform which will help people to find the best bars and restaurants in one place.
-I never imagined that my biggest competitors are actually Facebook and Google.
+When my friends and I started my first business, I developed a platform that would help people find the best bars and restaurants in one place.
+I have never imagined that my biggest competitors are Facebook and Google.

-We spent several hours finding similar websites.
+We have spent several hours looking for similar websites.
 In the end, I found 10.
 When we have celebrated our semi-anniversary, we realized that we have at least 20 competitors more.

 Lesson: If we found out this number of good and established competitors, we probably wouldn’t start our business at all.
 Always do your homework and research at the beginning.
-Later can be late.
+Later it will be too late.

-A few months after – we have failed.
+A few months later – we have failed.

-So, no matter did you or did you not done your competitor research, before you continue with this article, read this first:
+So, no matter if you did or did not do your competitors research before you continue with this article, read this first:

-Of course, nothing isn’t really good without good old spreadsheets, right? 🙂
+Of course, nothing is better without good old spreadsheets. 🙂

-There are plenty of ways to spy on your competitors, but, what’s the best?
+There are plenty of ways to „spy“ on your competitors, but what’s the best way to do that?

-Indeed, you can do that in numerous ways.
+Indeed, you can do this in numerous ways.
 Here are some of them:

-- Obligate your employee to follow and watch your competitors’ Social Media every day.
+- Obligate your employees to follow and watch your competitors’ Social Media every day.

 - Sign-up to your competitors’ newsletters

-- Check your competitors’ content and Page Sources of their website to see on which keywords are they paying attention and what content are they producing.
+- Check your competitors’ content and Page Sources of their website to see on which keywords they are paying attention to and what content they are producing.

-- Request a Demo account from Competitors App already filled with your competitors, and save 97 minutes of you and your team every day.
+- Request a Demo account from Competitors App already filled with your competitors, and save 97 minutes of you and your team’s every day.

 Yes, guys, it’s our software.
-But even if it isn’t, we will suggest you try Competitors App.
-It really rocks!
+But even if it isn’t, we are proposing you to try Competitors App.
+It rocks!